Dry Needling Treatments

 • Patient with an allergy to metals

-• Patients that have an infection present
+• Patients who have an infection present

 • Needling over cosmetic implants